LYxiaotai/MDIC3/README.md

 ## How to use MDIC3

-We provide two ways to use MDIC3:
+We provide two choices to use MDIC3:
 1. You can download the [MDIC3.py](https://github.com/LYxiaotai/MDIC3/tree/main) and [MDIC3_LR.py](https://github.com/LYxiaotai/MDIC3/tree/main) and enter the command line in the Python terminal.
 2. You can download the MDIC3 Python package to use the MDIC3 algorithm.
 MDIC3 Python package can be easily installed:
 ``` python